-On the topic of virtual meetings, you want to set-up regular check-ins with your team members so you can discuss each member’s progress and research.
+On the topic of virtual meetings, you want to set up regular check-ins with your team members so you can discuss each member’s progress and research.
 Setting up regular meetings also allows your team members to be familiar with one another and openly discuss specific details about the project.
-Conversation is more free-flowing and you can get feedback in an instant.
+The conversation is more free-flowing and you can get feedback in an instant.

 Make sure to also not overwhelm your team with too many meetings because it can take away time for them to work independently as well as interfere with other work assignments and meetings.
 Always be conscious of when you’re setting up meetings and discuss meeting times and days before deciding on one.

-5. Always communicate–there is no such things as too much
+5. Always communicate–there is no such thing as too much

 Leading remote teams to success